Google opens early access to Bard in a bid to reduce gap with ChatGPT

 Why is Google’s rapidly moving ahead with Bard?

-According to CNBC, Google’s 6 February announcement about Bard followed a recent all-hands meeting where the company’s AI chief, Jeff Dean, told employees that Google is moving “more conservatively than a small startup” because there is much more “reputational risk” in providing wrong information.
+According to CNBC, Google’s announcement about Bard follows a recent all-hands meeting where the company’s AI chief, Jeff Dean, told employees that Google is moving “more conservatively than a small startup” because there is much more “reputational risk” in providing wrong information.

 Google employees also reportedly raised concerns over the company’s competitive edge in AI in the light of the popularity that ChatGPT garnered in less than two months since its launch on 30 November.